Bank of England's Broadbent silent on rates, sends pound sliding

-LONDON Bank of England Deputy Governor Ben Broadbent kept mum on his views about interest rates on Tuesday, prompting financial markets to assume he sees no pressing need to change.
+LONDON (Reuters) - Bank of England Deputy Governor Ben Broadbent kept mum on his views about interest rates on Tuesday, prompting financial markets to assume he sees no pressing need to change.

 Sterling hit an 8-month low against the euro as a result.
 EURGBP=